The Early Modern Philosophy Calendar

 9:00-10:00 Continental Breakfast

-4:30-6:30 Michael Martin (U College, London/U California, Berkeley): "Contemporary Philosophy in Relation to History"; commentator: Amy Kind (Claremont McKenna Coll)
+4:30-6:30 Michael Martin (U College, London/U California, Berkeley): "Betwixt Feeling and Thinking: Two-Level Accounts of Experience"; commentator: Amy Kind (Claremont McKenna Coll)

 Contact: Don Garrett.